 SARB Insurance & Pension fund estimates were used (which match SARB National Accounts Data for Social Benefits).
-Annuities are treated as old age benefits, lump sums on retirement/death are treated as old age benefits and other lump sums split between Unemployment (Resignation) and Other using proportions from the nearest available year in the pensions registrar's data (FSB data).
+Annuities are treated as old age benefits and other lump sums split between Unemployment (Resignation) and Other using proportions from the nearest available year in the pensions registrar's data (FSB data).